dotnet/docs/docs/core/introduction.md

 ---
-title: .NET - introduction and overview
+title: Introduction to .NET
-description: Learn about .NET (and .NET Core). .NET is a free, open-source development platform for building many kinds of apps. ms.date: 11/15/2023 ms.custom: "updateeachrelease"
+description: Learn about .NET. .NET is a free, open-source development platform for building many kinds of apps. ms.date: 1/5/2024 ms.custom: "updateeachrelease"
 ---
-# What is .NET?
-Introduction and overview
+# Introduction to NET

 .NET is a free, cross-platform, [open-source developer platform](https://github.com/dotnet/core) for building [many kinds of applications](apps.md).
 It can run programs written in [multiple languages](../fundamentals/languages.md), with [C#](../csharp/index.yml) being the most popular.
 It relies on a [high-performance](https://devblogs.microsoft.com/dotnet/category/performance/) runtime that is used in production by many [high-scale apps](https://devblogs.microsoft.com/dotnet/category/developer-stories/).